-- Our systems which support safeguarding, including this Child Protection and Safeguarding Policy, the Staff Code of Conduct, the role and identity of the Designated Safeguarding Lead (DSL) and deputy/deputies, the Behaviour and Discipline Policy, the Online Safety Policy and the safeguarding response to children who go missing from education. - The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to Local Authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child on child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe.
-Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this. - The fact that children can be at risk of harm inside and outside of their home, at school and online. - The fact that children who are (or who are perceived to be) lesbian, gay, bi or trans (LGBT) can be targeted by other children. - What to look for to identify children who need help or protection.
+- Our systems which support safeguarding, including this Child Protection and Safeguarding Policy, the staff Code of Conduct, the role and identity of the Designated Safeguarding Lead (DSL) and deputy/deputies, the Behaviour and Discipline Policy, the Online Safety Policy and the safeguarding response to children who go missing from education. - The early help process (sometimes known as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment. - The process for making referrals to Local Authority children's social care and for statutory assessments that may follow a referral, including the role they might be expected to play. - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals. - The signs of different types of abuse, neglect and exploitation, as well as specific safeguarding issues, such as child on child abuse, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM and radicalisation - The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+Section 15 and appendix 4 of this policy outline in more detail how staff are supported to do this. - The fact that children can be at risk of harm inside and outside of their home, at school and online. - The fact that children who are (or who are perceived to be) lesbian, gay, bi or gender questioning (LGBT) can be targeted by other children. - What to look for to identify children who need help or protection. - Procedures and processes to ensure that the school site is safe and secure.
+Staff will need to understand the importance of site safety; how to ensure arrival and dismissal is as safe as possible and raise any concerns to the school Leadership Team as efficiently as possible.
+During school hours all external gates should be locked, doors closed and specific procedures followed for those doors/gates that require opening during the school day.